leondutoit/leondutoit.github.io/posts/index.md

 # Leonomics

 _A blog for reflection.
 All texts are written completely by myself.
 I am a South African living in Oslo, Norway.
 I work at the University of Oslo's Center for IT.
-My [CV](https://leonomics.com/cv.html) has more information about my professional background.
-Some of the [code](https://github.com/leondutoit) I write is open source._
+My [CV](https://leonomics.com/cv.html) has more information about my professional background._

 ## Posts

+[Value](https://leonomics.com/value.html) - _Where, how, when, what, why, 2026-04-08_

 [What I do at work](https://leonomics.com/what-i-do-at-work.html) - _Moving in economically advantageous ways, 2026-02-01_